jatin019/Conversational-Time-Machine-Project/README.md

 ---

+# 🌐 Live Demo
+🔗 Try the app now: [web-production-d013b.up.railway.app](web-production-d013b.up.railway.app)

+The app is deployed on Railway and ready to use!
+Simply select a historical figure and start asking questions.

+---

 ## 🚀 Features
 - **Chat with Historical Figures:** Ask questions and get contextually accurate responses.
 - **Voice Responses:** AI-generated voices using **ElevenLabs TTS** for each persona.